Talon-Dechert/ScreenDraw/README.md

 -------------------------

--Set the color on each pass to random RGB value

--Each successive pass adds 10% towards black
+-Each successive pass adds 10% towards black --- this one requires some significant restructuring of JS.
+May be back later to work on this.